-Is a special resistance welding process where a spot weld is made with only one electrode accessing from one side to the weld zone with or without a backing plate from the other side.
-Low weld force is usually used, which limits the single-sided (one-sided) spot welding to joining of relatively thin sheets.
-It may be useful for welding components with limitation of electrode access from both sides.
+Single-sided welding is a special welding process where only one electrode can access the weld zone from one side.
+It is common to use a low weld force, which limits the single-sided (one-sided) spot welding to the joining of relatively thin sheets.
+It is useful for welding components with the limitation of electrode access from both sides.

 Resistance Weld Bonding

-Is a combined joining process with adhesive bonding and resistance welding.
-The adhesive is applied to the faying surfaces of sheets to be welded, and subsequently resistance spot weld is made through the sheets before curing of the adhesive.
+Resistance weld bonding is a combined joining process with adhesive bonding and resistance welding.
+The adhesive is applied to the faying surfaces of sheets to be welded, and subsequently, a weld nugget is made through the sheets before curing the adhesive.
 The joint can have good strength from the spot welding and good stiffness from the adhesive bonding.

 Is a special resistance welding process where a single spot weld is made with one electrode directly connecting to the weld zone, while the other electrode is offset at a distance, but still conducts the current along the workpiece.

 Is a special resistance welding process where two spot welds are made at the same time with two electrodes offset at a distance but still conducting the current along the workpieces between the two welds.